-On January 25, 2012, in connection with a senior advisory agreement, the Board approved the grant to Dr. Paul Finnegan, a director, an option to purchase up to 625,000 shares of common stock under the Plan pursuant to the Company's form of Nonqualified Stock Option Agreement, which option was granted on January 25, 2012.
+On January 25, 2012, in connection with a senior advisory agreement, the Board approved the grant to Dr. Paul Finnegan, a director, an option to purchase up to 625,000 shares of common stock under the Plan.
 The exercise price of the option is \$0.64.
-The option was originally scheduled to vest as follows: 250,000 shares on January 6, 2014 and 125,000 on January 6, 2015.
+The option was originally scheduled to vest as follows: 250,000 shares on January 6, 2013, 250,000 shares on January 6, 2014 and 125,000 on January 6, 2015.
 On May 9, 2012, the Company entered into a termination agreement to terminate its senior advisory agreement with Dr. Finnegan, and, in connection therewith, entered into an amendment to Dr. Finnegan's option agreement.
 The amendment to the option agreement modifies the vesting schedule of the option to provide that 40% of the shares covered by the grant will vest on September 30, 2012, 40% will vest on March 31, 2013 and 20% will vest on September 30, 2013, provided that Dr. Finnegan is serving as a director, employee or consultant at the time of such vesting.
-In connection with the termination of the senior advisory agreement, the option agreement was also modified to provide for the issuance of the option as compensation for Dr. Finnegan's services as a director rather than a consultant.
+In connection with the termination of the senior advisory agreement, the option as compensation for Dr. Finnegan's services as a director rather than a consultant.
 This option is accounted for as an employee stock option agreement, the final valuation of the option was determined at the date of modification and the remaining expense of the option agreement will be recognized ratably over the remaining vesting periods in accordance with the modified terms.

-On January 25, 2012, the Board approved a one-time stock option grant to Mr. Mark Baum, the Company's current Chief Executive Officer and a director, to purchase up to 625,000 shares of the Company's common stock under the Plan pursuant to the Company's form of Nonqualified Stock Option Agreement, which option was granted on January 25, 2012.
-The options was issued to Mr. Baum for his uncompensated services as Chairman of the Board and significant ongoing services related, but not limited to, the Company's emergence from Chapter 11 bankruptcy protection, negotiation with creditors, pursuit of additional financing opportunities and hiring of executive officers.
+On January 25, 2012, the Board approved a one-time stock option grant to Mr. Baum, the Company's current Chief Executive Officer and a director, to purchase up to 625,000 shares of the Company's common stock under the Plan.
+The option was issued to Mr. Baum for his uncompensated services as Chairman of the Board and significant ongoing services related, but not limited to, the Company's emergence from Chapter 11 bankruptcy protection, negotiation with creditors, pursuit of additional financing opportunities and hiring of executive officers.
 The option vests in twelve equal monthly periods, commencing on January 25, 2012 and ending on January 25, 2013 and has an exercise price of \$0.48.

-On January 25, 2012 the Board approved the grant to Andrew R. Boll, the Company's Vice-President of Accounting and Public Reporting, of an option to purchase up to 75,000 shares of common stock under the Plan pursuant to the Company's form of Incentive Stock Option Agreement, which option was granted on February 1, 2012.
+On January 25, 2012 the Board approved the grant to Andrew R. Boll, the Company's Vice-President of Accounting and Public Reporting, of an option to purchase up to 75,000 shares of common stock under the Plan, which option was granted on February 1, 2012, the commencement date of Mr. Boll's employment with the Company.
 The exercise price of the option is \$0.736 and the option vests as follows: 1/36th of the unvested shares will vest on each of the 36 monthly periods following the date of the grant provided Mr. Boll continues to be employed by the Company as of the applicable vesting date.

-On January 25, 2012 the Board approved the grant to Dr. Joachim Schupp, the Company's Chief Medical Officer, of an option to purchase up to 375,000 shares of common stock under the Plan pursuant to the Company's form of Incentive Stock Option Agreement, which option was granted on February 15, 2012.
+On January 25, 2012 the Board approved the grant to Dr. Joachim Schupp, the Company's Chief Medical Officer, of an option to purchase up to 375,000 shares of common stock under the Plan, which option was granted on February 15, 2012, the commencement date of Dr. Schupp's employment with the Company.
 The exercise price of the option is \$0.72 and the option vests as follows: 1/36th of the unvested shares will vest on each of the 36 monthly periods following the date of the grant provided Dr. Schupp continues to be employed by the Company as of the applicable vesting date.